-

 Is there any maximum time period between announcement of a transaction and completion of a transaction?

-There is no legal term between the announcement of a transaction and its execution, since this factor is usually determined by the complexity of each process.
-Notwithstanding, for publicly traded companies, the law establishes specific deadlines for certain stages of the transaction process; an example article 6.15.2.1.7. – Decree 2555 of 2010, states that; (i) the notice of the Public Tender Offer must be published at least 3 times with an interval of no more than 5 days, and (ii) the term for the acceptance of the Public Tender Offer r, although determined by the offeror, may not be less than 10 business days or more than 30 business days from the date on which the term for the receipt of acceptances begins.
+However, for publicly traded companies, the law establishes specific deadlines for certain stages of the transaction process.
+For example, Article 6.15.2.1.7. of Decree 2555 of 2010 establishes that: (i) the notice of the Public Tender Offer must be published at least three times at intervals of no more than five days, and (ii) the deadline for acceptance of the Public Tender Offer, although determined by the offeror, may not be less than ten business days or more than thirty business days from the date on which the period for receiving acceptances begins.

 -